kth5/archpower/python/ansible/README.md

 Fortunately, upstream usually syncs the releases of new `ansible` and `ansible-core` versions.
 They are usually released a few hours apart (with `ansible-core` always being released first).

-As a matter of precaution, it is appropriate to maintain both `ansible` and `ansible-core` as one package group (e.g. package, release and move new versions accross repositories at the same time).
+As a matter of precaution, it is appropriate to maintain both `ansible` and `ansible-core` as one package group (e.g. package, release and move new versions of those packages accross repositories together).